rolazar/level-1-course-content/week-5/day-1/Lb-class-materials/day-1-assignment.md

 Submission:

-Please submit your homework by pushing the changes to your forked repository on GitHub.
+Please submit your assignment by pushing the changes to your forked repository on GitHub.
 Make sure your markdown file and any other changes are visible in your repository.

 After checking to ensure your files were properly pushed to your forked repository, submit the **link** to your forked repository in the card with the label "Your work", and click on the "+ Add or create" button.
 Within that dropdown, click "Link," and attach your link.
 Click the submit button.